ory/sdk/clients/client/go/docs/NormalizedProjectRevision.md

 HasKratosSelfserviceMethodsWebauthnConfigRpId returns a boolean if a field has been set.

-### GetKratosSelfserviceMethodsWebauthnConfigRpOrigin
+### GetKratosSelfserviceMethodsWebauthnConfigRpOrigins

-`func (o *NormalizedProjectRevision) GetKratosSelfserviceMethodsWebauthnConfigRpOrigin() string`
+`func (o *NormalizedProjectRevision) GetKratosSelfserviceMethodsWebauthnConfigRpOrigins() []string`

-GetKratosSelfserviceMethodsWebauthnConfigRpOrigin returns the KratosSelfserviceMethodsWebauthnConfigRpOrigin field if non-nil, zero value otherwise.
+GetKratosSelfserviceMethodsWebauthnConfigRpOrigins returns the KratosSelfserviceMethodsWebauthnConfigRpOrigins field if non-nil, zero value otherwise.

-### GetKratosSelfserviceMethodsWebauthnConfigRpOriginOk
+### GetKratosSelfserviceMethodsWebauthnConfigRpOriginsOk

-`func (o *NormalizedProjectRevision) GetKratosSelfserviceMethodsWebauthnConfigRpOriginOk() (*string, bool)`
+`func (o *NormalizedProjectRevision) GetKratosSelfserviceMethodsWebauthnConfigRpOriginsOk() (*[]string, bool)`

-GetKratosSelfserviceMethodsWebauthnConfigRpOriginOk returns a tuple with the KratosSelfserviceMethodsWebauthnConfigRpOrigin field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetKratosSelfserviceMethodsWebauthnConfigRpOriginsOk returns a tuple with the KratosSelfserviceMethodsWebauthnConfigRpOrigins field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetKratosSelfserviceMethodsWebauthnConfigRpOrigin
+### SetKratosSelfserviceMethodsWebauthnConfigRpOrigins

-`func (o *NormalizedProjectRevision) SetKratosSelfserviceMethodsWebauthnConfigRpOrigin(v string)`
+`func (o *NormalizedProjectRevision) SetKratosSelfserviceMethodsWebauthnConfigRpOrigins(v []string)`

-SetKratosSelfserviceMethodsWebauthnConfigRpOrigin sets KratosSelfserviceMethodsWebauthnConfigRpOrigin field to given value.
+SetKratosSelfserviceMethodsWebauthnConfigRpOrigins sets KratosSelfserviceMethodsWebauthnConfigRpOrigins field to given value.

-### HasKratosSelfserviceMethodsWebauthnConfigRpOrigin
+### HasKratosSelfserviceMethodsWebauthnConfigRpOrigins

-`func (o *NormalizedProjectRevision) HasKratosSelfserviceMethodsWebauthnConfigRpOrigin() bool`
+`func (o *NormalizedProjectRevision) HasKratosSelfserviceMethodsWebauthnConfigRpOrigins() bool`

-HasKratosSelfserviceMethodsWebauthnConfigRpOrigin returns a boolean if a field has been set.
+HasKratosSelfserviceMethodsWebauthnConfigRpOrigins returns a boolean if a field has been set.

 ### GetKratosSelfserviceMethodsWebauthnEnabled